 2. Pay Your Mortgage Bi-Weekly Instead of Monthly

-Another benefit of paying bi-weekly is that you’ll pay off your mortgage more quickly.
-After all, you’ll be making twenty-six half payments per year (thirteen full payments) versus the twelve monthly payments.
+If your lender allows less-than-full payments, you may find you’re paying off your mortgage more quickly than you once imagined.
+After all, you’ll be making 26 half-payments per year (13full payments) versus the 12 monthly payments.
 You also pay more toward the principal and less in interest.

-If you choose not to set up bi-weekly payments to your lender, another idea is to take half of your mortgage payment from each paycheck and transfer it to your savings account.
-Transferring it out of your checking account into savings can help prevent the temptation of spending it.
+If you are unable to set up bi-weekly payments to your lender, another idea is to take half of your mortgage payment from each paycheck and transfer it to your savings account.
+Transferring it out of your checking account into savings can help prevent the temptation of spending the money on something else.
 When your payment comes due, transfer the full mortgage payment amount back into your checking account and make the payment by the due date.
 Check with your bank to limit any transfer fees they may have.
 If you rent, the same plan applies; however, there is no interest to save.

 3. Pay Your Bills Early